Cabinet paper consultation with departments#

 The Treasury has responsibility for advising the Minister of Finance on all proposals with economic implications, financial or fiscal (expenditure or revenue) implications, implications for the Public Finance Act 1989, and regulatory implications (proposals for primary legislation or disallowable instruments submitted for approval to Cabinet).

-The Treasury must be consulted on all papers with financial, fiscal, economic, or regulatory implications, or that contain recommendations on expenditure or revenue.
+The Treasury must be consulted on all papers with financial, fiscal, or economic implications, or that contain recommendations on expenditure or revenue.
 The Treasury must be allowed at least two weeks to comment (unless there are compelling and unavoidable reasons to be less), and the implications must be detailed in the Cabinet or Cabinet committee paper and, if appropriate, in an accompanying Regulatory Impact Assessment.
 This is discussed further in the page on Financial Implications in Cabinet papers.

 Consultation on matters with implications for the Crown